 - What legal form will your organisation take?
 Why?
 Depending on your answer in 3, you will want to consider whether you want to start a social enterprise2, which could take various for-profit or not-for-profit forms.
 If you don’t want to start a social enterprise but a pure NPO, your choices are between a Voluntary Association (VA), Non-Profit Company (NPC) or Trust.
 Read our post about the different types of organisations for more.

-Once you're satisfied with your answers, you can start your NPO registration with the Department of Social Development, or your NPC registration with the Companies and Intellectual Property Commission (CIPC), or your Trust registration with the Master of the High Court.
+Once you’re satisfied with your answers, you can start your NPO registration with the DSD, or your NPC registration with the Companies and Intellectual Property Commission (CIPC), or your Trust registration with the Master of the High Court.

 How to Register an NPO in South Africa